 How businesses and professionals benefit:

-- Apply lessons learned through Serious Gaming
+- Apply and practice training and lessons learned through Serious Gaming

 - Bolster investment proposals by drawing on communications resources and a growing evidence base

 From 2018-2021, project partners will develop a training platform.
 We will also create tools and work directly with organisations to analyse and propose energy-saving projects, while evaluating the operational and strategic impacts.
 In parallel, Multiple Benefits partners will compile an evidence base of case studies, project examples and results to bolster the business case for projects.

 The societal gains from energy efficiency are potentially huge.
 In Germany alone, companies and households could reduce energy consumption by 21% while saving €53 billion a year through energy efficiency.
 Energy efficiency is also strategically important for Europe to cost effectively reduce dependence on foreign energy imports costing €400 billion annually.